How to answer the age-old question: Could this meeting have been an email?

 4. Handling Sensitive Topics

 Emotionally charged topics are best handled face-to-face, says Janardan.
-“Research shows that face-to-face interactions, even if virtual, can help mitigate miscommunication since emotions are more easily understood through voice communication,” he says.
+“Research shows that face-to-face interactions, even if virtual, can help mitigate miscommunication since emotions are more easily understood through voice communication,” she says.

 Kropp agrees, adding that video calls are best for topics that need to have space for nuance, tone, and body language.
 “These include sensitive discussions or conversations where tone could be misconstrued when put into written form, such as performance management conversations and mentorship or coaching conversations,” he says.